atbcb/ICTTestingBaseline/docs/07Images.md

 * If any of the above checks fail, then this SC fails

 ### Selector
-Images of Text
+Images with Text

 ### Test Instructions for 1.4.5

 1. Do not test logos.
-Logos with text are exempt from this test.
+Logos with text are exempt from this test.</br>
-2. Check that the image of text can be visually customized to a user's requirements.
-For example, a Web site allows users to specify font settings and all images of text on the site are then provided based on those settings.

-#### Test Results
-* If any of the above checks fail, then this SC fails

-### Selector
-Image Maps

-### Test Instructions for 1.1.1
+Note: A Federal Agency's seal is not considered a logo.
+Text identifying the agency should be included in the description of the seal.
-1. Check that text alternatives identify and describe the purpose of the captcha
+2. Check that the image description includes the text in the image.
-1. Check that alternative forms of captcha are provided for different types of sensory perception disabilities

 #### Test Results
 * If any of the above checks fail, then this SC fails

 ## Baseline Requirement Outcome
 * If any SC fails, then this baseline fails